☛ Rooster and I meet in April 2017. We immediately become lovers.

 The next day, I go back to France to start editing the films.
 In the morning, before my departure to the airport, Rooster confesses to me that they found me distant during the shooting of Don’t Call Me A Dick.
 That they would have liked me to show more empathy for their cold, and that they would have liked to see that my professional mission mattered to me less than our personal relationship.
 I answer that collaborating on a film together should not turn into me having to make a choice between them and the film.

-As soon as I arrive at the airport, Rooster sends me very long audio messages, insisting that they do not want our relationship to end, and confessing paranoid tendencies in a previous romantic relationship.
+As soon as I arrive at the airport, Rooster sends me very long audio messages, insisting that they does not want our relationship to end, and confessing paranoid tendencies in a previous romantic relationship.

 When I arrive in Paris, I explain to Rooster that I do not see myself continuing a relationship with them.
 We spend a long time on the phone, I clearly expose the reasons why I do not project myself into a relationship with them.
 We agree to stay friends.